department-of-veterans-affairs/vets-website/README.md

 1. To function as the titles of the breadcrumbs if those titles haven't been set in `_config.yml`
 2. To determine _how many_ breadcrumb segments there should be.
     - There will only ever be as many breadcrumbs as there are URL segments.
-    - The last breadcrumb is always the page title.
+    - The last breadcrumb is **always the page title**, as defined by the `title` property in the YAML data of the Markdown file.

 In other words, https://vets.gov/employment/job-seekers/alternative/ has three URL segments (not including the base URL of vets.gov):